 The gluten-free batter is a classic sugar cone recipe used all over the world, to make worthy gluten-free ice cream cones, baskets or rolled wafers.
 The shape is up to you, but I find it hard to resist a classic cone to support those towering scoops of ice cream!

-To get the classic waffle print on the cone, you’ll need to use an ice cream cone pan, otherwise, a regular crepe pan can be used, giving your cones a smooth finish.
+To get the classic waffle print on the cone, you’ll need to use an ice cream cone pan.

 How to use the cone mould